hi-swapx/docs/sdk/v3/guides/liquidity/03-fetching-positions.md

 At the end of the guide, given the inputs above, we should be able to mint a liquidity position with the press of a button and view the position on the UI of the web application.

-For this guide, we do not need to use the SwapX SDKs, we will only import the contract ABI for the NonfungiblePositionManager Contract from [`@swapx/v3-periphery`](https://www.npmjs.com/package/@swapx/v3-periphery).

 ## Connecting to the NFTPositionManager Contract